AliSoftware/Reusable/README.md

 Then that widget can be integrated in a Storyboard Scene (or any other XIB) by simply dropping a `UIView` on the Storyboard, and changing its class to `MyCustomWidget`.

 <details>
-<summary>Example of a `NibOwnerLoadable` custom view once integrated in another Storyboard</summary>
+<summary>🖼 Example of a `NibOwnerLoadable` custom view once integrated in another Storyboard</summary>

 * In the capture below, all blue square views have a custom class of `MyCustomWidget` set in Interface Builder.
 * When selecting one of this custom class, you have direct access to all `@IBOutlet` that this `MyCustomWidget` exposes, which allows you to connect them to other views of the Storyboard if needed